-- 5. To tilt the camera frame, do one of the following to select the Rotate tool: - From the top menu, select Animation > Tools > Rotate.

-- Pres Alt + 3. - 6.
+- 5. To tilt the camera frame, do one of the following to select the Rotate tool: - From the top menu, select Animation > Tools > Rotate. - ► In the Advanced Animation toolbar, select the Rotate tool. - ► Pres Alt + 3. - 6.
 In the Camera view, drag to rotate the camera frame until it reaches the desired rotation angle.